In Illinois But Not of It

 But the railroads were only one of the burrs that Chicago placed under Downstaters’ saddles.
 Historian Carl Van Doren, who grew up in Urbana, recalled this about the 1893 depression.

 A new standing joke appeared in the community.
 Some man, it was said, had sent a carload of sheep to Chicago [to be sold for the owner].
 The commission agent reported that the amount received for them would not pay the railroad charges, and asked for money to make up the loss.
 The man replied: ‘Have no money, but am sending more sheep.’
 No matter how often we heard this, we laughed.”

 The Van Dorens could afford to laugh; they lived in town.
-Lynn Montross in East Of Eden recalled that the agrarian revolt around the time of World War I among Downstate farmers who misunderstood low prices to be the result of reckless speculation on the Chicago Board of Trade.
+Lynn Montross in his novel East Of Eden recalled the agrarian revolt around the time of World War I among Downstate farmers who misunderstood low prices to be the result of reckless speculation on the Chicago Board of Trade.

 William Cronon summarized in an historian’s terms the Downstaters’ brief against the city in Nature’s Metropolis.

 They knew that its brewers and saloonkeepers had consistently frustrated the efforts of Downstate legislators to prohibit the sale of alcohol, that font of so many other vices.
 They read in their newspapers about the corruption of machine politics in the city.
 They had experienced at first hand the hard-selling dishonesty and fraudulent dealings of Chicago’s traveling salesmen.
 They loathed the cynical and immoral grain speculators on the Chicago Board of Trade, who seemed to prosper by gambling with the foodstuffs on which farmers’ and workers’ lives depended.